jingjipan/revuhub/ARCHITECTURE.md

 The `ReviewQuery` class uses `ReviewPersistence`'s functionality for performing review database queries to retrieve reviews.
 Reviews by a user or for a movie can be retrieved in list or text form.
 Specific reviews can also be retrieved using both a user and movie.

 The `MovieSearchEngine` and `UserSearchEngine` classes both extend `SearchEngine` to retrieve movie and user object respectively.
 By default, the `SearchEngine` class uses a loose search that allows typos within one [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) of a username or movie title.
 The `SearchEngine` class also allows simple (strict) searches using a username or movie title.
+In addition to this looseness, the search ignores case, spaces, apostrophes, and certain substrings like `"the "`.

+### Validation Classes

+    MovieSearchValidator
+    UserSearchValidator

+The validation classes are wrappers used internally by the logic layer.
+For most of logic's functionality, certain exceptions are tested for and thrown in a uniform manner.
+These classes encapsulate that behaviour.
+We considered adding these behaviours directly to the search classes, but the successful retrieval of empty objects were necessary for certain tests and methods.

+`MovieSearchValidator` wraps a `MovieSearch` object and validates its outputs, throwing exceptions where needed.

+`UserSearchValidator` wraps a `UserSearch` object and validates its outputs, throwing exceptions where needed.

+Through the validator classes, we are able to easily test our exception hierarchy.

 ### Exceptions